 Kashmiri or Kashahmiri is in reality an Hebrew word and an attributive name of the Israelites.
 The root is Kas(h)ah, derived from the Arabic kashiya.
 In Hebrew it means fleshy and plump, and the Bible itself has conferred this name on the Israelites.
-In the same place in the Bible, the Israelites have also been called Yeshurun or Yeshurun, and both these names indicate two contradictory qualities of the Israelites.
-Yeshurun has been derived from the root Yeshurun or Yeshurun has been derived from the root Yeshurun or Yeshurun has been derived from the One True God.
+In the same place in the Bible, the Israelites have also been called Yeshurun or Jeshurun, and both these names indicate two contradictory qualities of the Israelites.
+Yeshurun has been derived from the root yashar or yāshar which means the follower of truth or worshipper of the One True God.
 The following texts of the Bible may be read in this connection:

-"But Jeshurun waxed fat, and kicked; you waxed fat, you grew thick, you became sleek; then he forsook God who made him, and scoffed at the Rock of his salvation."
-37
+"But Jeshurun waxed fat, and kicked; you waxed fat, you grew thick, you became sleek; then he forsook God who made him, and scoffed at the Rock of his salvation."37